tommykw/kotlin-design-pattern/README.md

 - How to make an instance in the super class, it called a pattern to perform a specific processing in a subclass with the Factory pattern

 ## Builder
-- By abstracting the process of object craetion, it is possible to generate dynamic objects
+- By abstracting the process of object creation, it is possible to generate dynamic objects

 ## ChainOfResponsibility